skillcenter/skill-center/content/about.md

 - "/img/freely-20445.jpg"

 ---
-This is an example about page.
+This is a test about page.

 With a bible quote for good measure!